 Largest Contentful Paint is easy to understand: it is simply the time it takes for the largest element to appear on the screen.
-These elements might include images, videos or other types of content.
+These elements might include images, videos, or other types of content.

 What you need to know

-Now you know what the LCP is you can start optimizing for it.
+Now you know what the LCP is, you can start optimizing for it.
 According to Google, you should aim for the LCP to happen within the first 2.5 seconds of the page loading.
-Everything under 4 seconds needs improvement and you can consider everything over that as performing poorly.
+Everything under 4 seconds needs improvement, and you can consider everything over that as performing poorly.

 The LCP is also dynamic, as the first thing that loads might not immediately be that large image.
-The LCP shifts to that large image when that appears on screen.
+The LCP shifts to that large image when that appears on the screen.

 Here’s an image from Google that explains how the works:

 On the left, you first see the logo and ‘Visual stories’ line appear.
 In the second screen, the large headline appears as a candidate for LCP.
-In the last screen, however, you see that big image overtakes the header as LCP.
+In the last screen, however, you see that a big image overtakes the header as LCP.
 If you have just one big piece of content, that might be the LCP the whole time.

 According to Google, the LCP is affected by a number of factors:

-- slow-loading resources: so optimize your images, preload resources, compress text files, et cetera.
+- Slow-loading resources: so optimize your images, preload resources, compress text files, et cetera.

 FID: First Input Delay

 Delays happen when the browser is still doing other work in the background.
-So, it has loaded the page and everything looks dandy.
+So, it has loaded the page, and everything looks dandy.
 But when you tap that button, nothing happens!
-That’s a bad experience and it leads to frustration.
-Even if there’s just a small delay it might make your site feel sluggish and unresponsive.
+That’s a bad experience, and it leads to frustration.
+Even if there’s just a small delay, it might make your site feel sluggish and unresponsive.

 What you need to know

 One of the things you need to remember is that you cannot measure the FID if there is no user interaction.
-This means that Google can’t simply predict the FID based on the data they have from the lab — they need data from real users, or so-called field data.
-This also means that this data is less controllable as lab data as it collects data from users will all kinds of devices and who uses in different ways and environments.
+This means that Google can’t simply predict the FID based on the data they have from the lab — they need data from real users or so-called field data.
+This also means that this data is less controllable than lab data as it collects data from users will all kinds of devices and who uses it in different ways and environments.
 This is one of the reasons why you sometimes see data change.

 CLS: Cumulative Layout Shift